+VI.F.4.c)

-VI.F.4.c) A Review Committee may grant rotation-specific exceptions for up to 10 percent or a maximum of 88 clinical and educational work hours to individual programs based on a sound educational rationale.
+A Review Committee may grant rotation-specific exceptions for up to 10 percent or a maximum of 88 clinical and educational work hours to individual programs based on a sound educational rationale.

-However, the Review Committee for Obstetrics and Gynecology does not allow requests for exceptions to the 80-hour per week limitation on resident duty hours.
+The Review Committee for Radiology will not consider requests for exceptions to the 80-hour limit to the residents' work week.